huyhoang167/LOGIC_DESIGN_PROJECT/README.md

  ------------------------------
  This project is made by a team of 2 people: Nguyen Huy Hoang and Ho Trong Phuc

- Code of these modes is stored in folder \button_matrix
+ Code for functions is stored in folder \button_matrix

  The clock has 8 mode:
  - Mode 1: Display time, data, year